-Food allergies and sensitivities are a real concern and in some cases life threatening.
+No. Food allergies and sensitivities are a real concern and in some cases life threatening.
 Therefore, we ask that no food or beverage be brought or sent to Camp.
-Chewing gum, also, is not permitted (the bottom of our tables, shoes and our pets' fur are surprisingly free of sticky blobs).
+Chewing gum, also, is not permitted.

 We serve three substantial meals a day and also have a morning and afternoon snack break.
-In addition campers who take part in our culinary arts program get to enjoy their creations.
+In addition, campers who take part in our culinary arts program get to enjoy their creations.